Building Bridges 2025

 This session opens the second day of the conference and introduces the scientific program.
 The hosts of the event welcome participants and provide context for the day’s thematic focus on interdisciplinary research, collaboration, and innovation.

-Sebastian Gemkow | Saxon State Minister for Science, Culture and Tourism, Germany (tbc)
+Sebastian Gemkow | Saxon State Minister of Science, Germany

 Sebastian M. Schmidt | Scientific Director of Helmholtz-Zentrum Dresden-Rossendorf (HZDR), Germany